If you’re looking for the best beaches in Bali, head stra2ight to the Bukit Peninsula just south of the island.

 How to get to the best beaches in Uluwatu, Bali

-Exploring the Uluwatu Beaches makes for a fun day out but they are quite far from each other and so you need to have transportation organized for the day.
+Exploring the Uluwatu Beaches makes for a fun day out.
+But they are quite far from each other so you need to have transportation organized for the day.

-You can easily spend a few hours at one beach before making your way to the next and then ending off watching the sunset at Uluwatu Beach!
+You can easily spend a few hours at one beach before making your way to the next and then ending off the day watching the sunset at Uluwatu Beach.

 Explore Uluwatu by scooter